Layttos/ActionBuilder/README.md

 # Setup
-To setup the files, you'll need to edit some classes :
+To use ActionBuilder, you'll need to edit some classes :
   - ItemBuilder
   - Your Main Class